UX-Wizards/wizards-wiki/content/en/get-started.md

 Have an idea you’ve been dreaming up?
 Let us know and we’ll help you get started with it!

 **Do you have an idea for what you’d like to do?**\
 If yes, then great!
-If not, take a look at the <list of ideas> Wizards have wanted to have or be a part of but are awaiting a fellow member to take the reins.
+If not, take a look at the <list of ideas> Wizards have wanted to have or be a part of but are awaiting a fellow Wizard to take the reins.

 **Choosing a Project Leader**\
 A project leader is just a person that has the desire to “make things happen”!
 Anyone can do it; you do not need to be an expert or have experience.
 We are all about learning through doing and gaining experience by just trying our best.